SeizureSaladd/jsploit/README.md

 Was not intended for actual usage but instead a fun project.

+HUGE thanks to everyone who contributed to this.
+I am incredibly stupid so thanks for telling me what I needed to do to get this to work.

 ## Features
 - Fully external (no DLL injected)
 - Executes lua code